Skip to main content

 1. Export your mix in DJ.Studio: Export > DJ Set

-3. Wait for DJ.Studio to create the file, this will take a few minutes.
+3. Wait for DJ.The studio will create the file, which will take a few minutes.

-4. Copy and extract the folder to somewhere easy to find on your machine - the desktop is usually best.
-You will see a .m3u8 file inside the folder, as well as your tracks (if you chose to include audio).
+4. Copy and extract the folder to a location that is easy to find on your machine - the desktop is usually the best choice.
+You will see an M3U8 file inside the folder, as well as your tracks (if you chose to include audio).

 6. Drag these onto the turntables and start mixing!